lpparente/COMP100/README.md

 These are the modules of this course:

 - [Module 1](https://github.com/luizparente/CSharp/blob/master/Module%201.md): Covers all the basic concepts of C#, such as variables, data types, console printing and reading, etc.
-- [Module 2](https://github.com/luizparente/CSharp/blob/master/Module%202.md): Covers basic flow control methods, such as If, Else and Switch statements.
+- [Module 2](https://github.com/luizparente/CSharp/blob/master/Module%202.md): Covers basic flow control methods, such as if, else and switch statements.
-- [Module 3](https://github.com/luizparente/CSharp/blob/master/Module%203.md): Covers looping structures, such as Do-While and For loops.
+- [Module 3](https://github.com/luizparente/CSharp/blob/master/Module%203.md): Covers looping structures, such as do while, while and for loops.
 - Module 4: Under development.
 Will cover the basics of creating functions, methods and classes.

 In order to follow this course, it is expected that you have a C# IDE installed in your computer.
 As a .NET developer, [Visual Studio](https://visualstudio.microsoft.com/downloads/) may be your IDE of choice.